Quick Overview

 The Dose-Response Relationship

 Critically, the study found that the type of use matters as much as the amount.
-Passive consumption — scrolling through feeds without interacting — was associated with significantly worse outcomes than active use — posting, commenting, and engaging in conversations.
+Passive consumption.
+Scrolling through feeds without interacting.
+Was associated with significantly worse outcomes than active use.
+Posting, commenting, and engaging in conversations.
 The researchers concluded that “social media becomes harmful primarily when it replaces, rather than supplements, real-world social interaction.”

 Algorithmic Amplification of Harmful Content